 “Every man knows that his highest purpose in life cannot be reduced to any particular relationship.
 If a man prioritizes his relationship over his highest purpose, he weakens himself, disserves the universe, and cheats his woman of an authentic man who can offer his full, undivided presence.” ― David Deida

 First, there is a common misconception that “surrender” is a feminine trait.
 All love requires surrender, from whatever polarity you inhabit, meaning that you surrender to the needs and desires of your partner.
 It’s the needs and desires that tend to polarize into one archetype or the other.
 A neat definition is that “masculine” is the desire and skill to get what you want, whereas “feminine” is the desire and skill to enjoy what you have.
-The masculine wants to solve problems, or to “provide”, whereas the feminine wants to give and receive pleasure, especially being seen, witnessed, appreciated and to have her desire honored (which is very pleasurable for her, obviously, especially given that this rarely happens for her).
+Masculine is single-pointed consciousness, whereas feminine is diffuse, it is more aware of different objects in its environment and their needs.
+The masculine wants to solve problems, or to “provide,” whereas the feminine wants to give and receive pleasure, especially being seen, witnessed, appreciated and to have her desire and her gifts honored (which is especially pleasurable for her, obviously, given that this rarely happens for her under patriarchy).

-The main usefulness of this theory – which Deida appears to miss, despite other deep wisdom – is that the optimal relationship is when masculine serves the feminine, and feminine serves her own pleasure — which, her being feminine, naturally extends to taking care of the pleasure of her man.
-By contrast, a man left to himself would not naturally be very attentive to his feminine partner’s desires.
-This is not how men are designed, we are designed for hunting, winning wars and problem-solving, which require single-focus.
-Typically, we have to be educated about women if we are to be successful with them.
+The main usefulness of this theory – which Deida appears to miss, despite other deep wisdom – is that the optimal relationship occurs when masculine serves the feminine, and feminine serves her own pleasure – which, her being feminine, naturally extends to taking care of her masculine partner.
+By contrast, a man left to himself would not naturally be very attentive to his feminine partner’s needs.
+This is not how men are designed, we are designed for hunting, winning wars and problem-solving, which require single-focus on our mission or goal.
+Typically, men have to be educated about women if we are to be successful with them.
 Just as women need to be educated about men, if they are to be successful.
-Women need to be educated to value their own pleasure and to operate from attraction and loving assertion (informing the men of their needs, thus ensuring that the men will win with them) rather than direction, criticism or make-wrong, and to accept men as they are (which is difficult for them, because men are not like women and are often emotionally clueless).
-This is not a prescription or a command for women, nobody should inhabit a sexual polarity all the time and boundaries are important.
+Women need to be educated to value their own pleasure and to operate from attraction and loving assertion (informing the men of their needs, thus ensuring that the men will win with them) rather than direction, criticism or make-wrong, and to accept men as they are – which is difficult for them, because men are not like women and are often emotionally clueless.
+This is not a prescription or a command for women; nobody should inhabit a sexual polarity all the time and boundaries are important.
 It is, however, a suggestion to women if they want to have their masculine partners support them and be present to them and adore them, something which is important to most feminine people’s happiness.

 That’s Victor Baranco for you, in a nutshell.
 It’s a far more practical and actionable philosophy than Deida’s for ordinary couples.
-Deida’s philosophy does work very well for a sex guru or anyone who is relating from a primary sexual need, as it does have the potential to create powerful sex.
+Deida’s philosophy does work well for a sex guru or anyone who is relating from a primary sexual need, as it does have the potential to create powerful sex.
 It also has deep wisdom for men seeking enlightenment through their work in the world, men with a tantric attitude towards life.
 The challenge here for men, is that relationships have many needs beyond the sexual, and an obsession with enlightenment tends to preclude it.
-Deida’s ideas have limitations in dealing with most women, especially the women that we really want (the women who aren’t just looking for a “daddy”).
+Deida’s ideas have limitations in dealing with most women, especially the women that we really want (the women who aren’t looking for a “daddy”).
 I know a lot more happy couples who follow Baranco’s system, than Deida’s system.
 In fact, I don’t know any happy couples at all who follow Deida’s system.
+Deida’s system is aspirational, compared to Baranco’s system which is highly practical.

 And in addition to creating happy relationships, Baranco’s ideas, if they were implemented, will naturally and inevitably transform patriarchy.
 Full equality of the sexes in politics, business and the law is desirable, but women do not want to be equal in the bedroom.
 They want to be adored and to receive all the attention.
 It’s my main critique about Baranco, that he seems to have missed the social/political implications of his philosophy.
-If men were fully present to women in the home and the bedroom, and listened to them fully (within their limitations), it would fundamentally transform politics, business and the law; and not only because women’s viewpoints are valuable, but for an even more important reason: everyone would be happier.
+If men were fully present to women in the home and the bedroom, and listened to them fully within their masculine limitations, it would fundamentally transform politics, business and the law.
+And not only because women’s viewpoints are valuable (and often dismissed), but for an even more important reason: everyone would be happier.
 Happy people are naturally more effective, more generous and more loving.
 The fight for women’s equality is a good fight, but it’s not enough.
-There needs to also be a fight for more love in the world.
-You do this by modeling love wherever you show up.
-Women are uniquely qualified to do this; but it is everyone’s job.
+There needs to also be a fight for more love, freedom and joy in the world.
+You do this by modeling love wherever you show up and by being joyful, generous and free (as in free from self-judgment).
+Women are uniquely qualified to model love for all of us; but it is everyone’s job.

 Once again: I have written a whole book about this, and Deida has written many books (his most famous being The Way of the Superior Man), and John Gray has written many books; so summarizing these ideas in a few paragraphs is not easy.

-Returning now to Ellen’s letter, “I do not sense it is uniquely me you are loving”.
+I will return now to unpacking Ellen’s statement, “I do not sense it is uniquely me you are loving”.
+There is one more important piece here.

-Deida’s idea is that if a masculine person disobeys the basic rule of staying true to his purpose, and sacrifices it for his woman, he will likely lose both; because at the end of the day, what makes a man attractive is his commitment to his purpose or his mission, and his ability to “provide”, however you define that (it’s not just about making money, it includes emotional and intellectual gifts, and quality of attention).
-I take everything that Deida says with a large grain of salt, partly because as a teacher he is a complete asshole (I would not want to be his student), and partly because this is not black and white.
+Deida’s idea is that if a masculine person disobeys the basic rule of staying true to his purpose, and sacrifices it for his woman, he will likely lose both; because at the end of the day, what makes a man attractive is his commitment to his purpose or his mission, and his ability to “provide,” however you define that (it’s not just about making money, it includes emotional and intellectual gifts, and quality of attention).
+I take everything that Deida says with a large grain of salt, partly because I don’t like him as a teacher (I find him lacking in compassion and a bit of a misogynist), and partly because I find his ideas too extreme.
 Any mission or purpose, be it masculine or feminine, must be balanced with the needs of the other when in relationship.
 And yet I largely agree with Deida here.
 A masculine person without a mission, is an unhappy person.
-A feminine person without a mission… it’s not as important to her (and please, remember that all women are not core-feminine and no woman is feminine all the time).
+A feminine person without a mission… it’s not as important to her (and please, remember that all women are not core-feminine and no woman operates from a feminine polarity all the time).
 A feminine person derives her identity from many different sources, so she may still be happy even without a clear mission.
 But a masculine person derives his identity from his production.
 Without that, he’s screwed.
 In a lot of ways, men are simpler and more linear than women.
 Recent studies, incidentally, confirm that the strongest predictor of men’s happiness is not family or even health; it is job satisfaction.

-What I am about to say next is mine, and is an extension of both Deida’s and Baranco’s ideas.
+And now, back to the narrative: the root reason that Ellen did not want me.
+What I am about to say next is mine, and is an extension of Deida’s ideas.

 My purpose at the time, and remains so to this day, was having a good time, living at depth, “experiencing the full range of human emotions” [Victor Baranco].
-If you cannot see how a mission of “having a good time” can contribute to life, let alone provide for all the women of the world, then listen up (and/or read the related article I have a dream).
+If you cannot see how a mission of “having a good time” can contribute to life, let alone provide for all the women of the world, then listen up (I expand on this idea in the final essay I have a Dream).
 In a world gone mad with false values powered by ignorance and internalized oppression, there is nothing more important than having a good time and living at depth.
 There is no task as important or meaningful.
 No task.
 Nothing.
 It’s a mission that can benefit people on a small scale (by adding joy to the world, brightening the lives of all the people we touch) and potentially on a larger scale as well (through works of science, philosophy, art, or books such as this):

 ”Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive.” – Howard Thurman